saadk555/Resume-Filter/README.md

 ----------------------------------------------------
-Libraries used in this project
+External Libraries used in this project

 pytesseract 0.3.10